jedisct1/libsodium-doc/usage/README.md

 be thread-safe.

 `sodium_init()` doesn't perform any memory allocations.
-However, on Unix systems, it may open `/dev/urandom` and keep the descriptor open, so that the device remains accessible after a `chroot()` call.
+However, on Unix systems, it may open `/dev/urandom` and keep the descriptor open so that the device remains accessible after a `chroot()` call.

 Multiple calls to `sodium_init()` do not cause additional descriptors to be